hustcer/nushell.github.io/.ebook-pub/commands/bytes_remove.md

 ## Parameters

-- `pattern`: the pattern to find
+- `pattern`: The pattern to find.
-- `...rest`: for a data structure input, remove bytes from data at the given cell paths
+- `...rest`: For a data structure input, remove bytes from data at the given cell paths.
 - `--end`: remove from end of binary
 - `--all`: remove occurrences of finding binary